Last updated on April 13th, 2022 at 05:06 pm

 Feel like improving your skills

-So that’s your Badminton history so now you know.
-Time to take out your racquet and smash some shuttlecocks!!!
+It’s now time to take out your racquet and smash some shuttlecocks!!!
+Why not join a badminton club or school.